AnpyDX/cabin/sandbox/MANUAL.md

 The `<target>` depends on the name provided by `target("...")` in `xmake.lua`.

-For this tutorial's context, the command should be:
+According to our previous `xmake.lua`, the command should be:

 ```bash
 xmake run my_sandbox
 ```

-**NOTICE**: The default workspace directory is `sandbox`, which is important while loading external assets by specifying relative paths.

-### 4. Advance
+### 4. Next Step

-To learn how to use cabin's OpenGL wrappers and utilities, and the shader syntax, please check the [Hello-Triangle](hello_triangle) sample.
+To further learn the details and usage of cabin's OpenGL wrappers and utilities, and the shader syntax, please check the [Hello-Triangle](hello_triangle) and other samples in `~/sandbox`.